ortenheim/erlyeditor/README.md

 [One of the examples](http://projectseptemberinc.github.io/gl-react-dom/Examples/VideoBlur/) places canvas over `video` to apply blurring and customize HUE.
 This technique makes possible to implement really cool effects.

 ### Implementing FlashVideo component

-To get some inspiration how to create a unified API for HTML5 & Flash player see
+To get some inspiration how to create a unified API for HTML5 & Flash player see:

 * [videojs](https://github.com/videojs/video.js)
 * [video-js-swf](https://github.com/videojs/video-js-swf)
 * [video-js-swf external interface](https://github.com/videojs/video-js-swf/blob/eca37f3bc78bb1e3915b036a5714b3caec5dd0a3/src/VideoJS.as#L68)